Non-negative curvature and torus actions: Preliminaries

 \subsection{Geometric results in the presence of a lower curvature bound}

-We now recall some general results about $G$-manifolds with non-negative and almost non-negative curvature which we will use throughout.
-Recall that a torus manifold is an example of an $S^1$-fixed point homogeneous manifold, indeed of an nested $S^1$-fixed point homogeneous manifold.
-Fixed point homogeneous manifolds of positive curvature were classified in Grove and Searle \cite{GS1} and more recently Spindeler \cite{Spi} proved the following theorem which characterizes non-negatively curved $G$-fixed point homogeneous manifolds.
+Finally, we recall some general results about $G$-manifolds with non-negative and almost non-negative curvature which we use throughout.
+As noted earlier, that a torus manifold is an example of an $S^1$-fixed point homogeneous manifold, indeed, of a nested $S^1$-fixed point homogeneous manifold.
+Closed, simply-connected, fixed point homogeneous manifolds of positive curvature were classified in Grove and Searle \cite{GS1}.
+More recently, the following theorem by Spindeler, \cite{Spi}, gives a characterization of non-negatively curved $G$-fixed point homogeneous manifolds.

-\begin{theorem} \cite{Spi} Assume that $G$ acts fixed point homogeneously on a complete non-negatively curved Riemannian manifold $M$.
+\begin{theorem} \cite{Spi} Assume that $G$ acts fixed point homogeneously on a closed, non-negatively curved Riemannian manifold $M$.
 Let $F$ be a fixed point component of maximal dimension.
-Then there exists a smooth submanifold $N$ of $M$, without boundary, such that $M$ is diffeomorphic to the normal disk bundles $D(F)$ and $D(N)$ of $F$ and $N$ glued together along their common boundaries; \bdm M = D(F) \cup_{\partial} D(N). \edm Further, $N$ is $G$-invariant and contains all singularities of $M$ up to $F$. \end{theorem}
+Then there exists a smooth submanifold $N$ of $M$, without boundary, such that $M$ is diffeomorphic to the normal disk bundles $D(F)$ and $D(N)$ of $F$ and $N$ glued together along their common boundaries, that is, \bdm M = D(F) \cup_{\partial} D(N). \edm Further, $N$ is $G$-invariant and all points of $M\setminus \{F\cup N\}$ belong to principal $G$-orbits. \end{theorem}

-Spindeler also proves the following two facts when $M$ is a torus manifold of non-negative curvature, which will be important for what follows.
+The following two facts from \cite{Spi}, for the case where $M$ is a torus manifold of non-negative curvature, are important for what follows.

 \begin{proposition} \cite{Spi} Let $M, N$ and $F$ be as in Theorem \ref{Spindeler} and assume that $M$ is a closed, simply connected torus manifold of non-negative curvature.
-Then $N$ has codimension greater than or equal to $2$ and $F$ is simply-connected. \end{proposition}
+Then $N$ has codimension greater than or equal to $2$ and $F$ is simply connected. \end{proposition}

-For a torus manifold that is non-negatively curved, Wiemeler \cite{Wie} shows in Proposition 4.5 that the quotient space, $M^{2n}/T^n=P^n$, is described as follows: $P^n$ is a nice manifold with corners all of whose faces are acyclic and $P^n$ is of the form
+For a non-negatively curved torus manifold, Proposition 4.5 from Wiemeler \cite{Wie} shows that the quotient space, $M^{2n}/T^n=P^n$, is described as follows: $P^n$ is a nice homology polytope and $P^n$ is of the form